Do you consider yourself “damaged goods” because you have been acting out on your unwanted sexual behaviors for so long?

-The phrase, “damaged goods,” is powerful in of itself, because it holds so much weight on you that it may actually be hindering you from healing from your unwanted behaviours.
+The phrase, “damaged goods,” is powerful in of itself, because it holds so much weight on you that it may actually be hindering you from healing from your unwanted behaviors.
 It may be keeping you from seeking the help you need.
 In this article I will explain how.

 So where does this label of “damaged goods” come from?